humdrum-tools/humdrum-documentation/guide/ch03/index.md

 Sometimes we would like to have an output that contains *only* the *filenames* containing the sought pattern.
-The <span class="option">l</span> option causes **grep** to output only filenames that contain one or more instances of the sought pattern:
+The <span class="option">l</span> option causes
+<span class="unix">grep</span> to output only filenames that contain one or more instances of
+the sought pattern:

 ```bash